skmcwilliams/Racing-Telemetry/README.md

-This program reads data in a CSV file provided a race car's datalogger and plots the variables of your choosing in a self-titled html file that relfects the selected variables.
-The program also identifies the correlation coefficient and covariance between the variables you chose and prints them in the terminal.
-The program also plots a regression line and shows the resulting formula in the legend.
-The legend displays
+This program reads data in a CSV file provided by a race car's datalogger and plots the variables of your choosing in a html file that relfects the selected variables.
+Run the program and you will be prompted to compare X and Y variables of your choosing.

 In the background this program:
 - cleans CSV file to identify header
 - renames columns of the CSV file to something that is more recognizeable
-- takes the absolute value of all characteristics to accurately represent inputs (throttle, brake pressure, steering angle relative to outputs (MPH, longitudinal gforce, lateral gforce)
+- makes all variables absolute values to accurately represent cause and effect
 - condenses the data to be one dimensional for statistical purposes
 - concatenantes strings with other variables to create labels, legends, and file names
-- calculates all relevant statistical info and prints to terminal
+- calculates all relevant statistical using SciPy, NumPy, and sklearn - prints to terminal
+- Plots regression line

 Your variable choices are below: